Airline pilot Aircraft pilot, co-pilot, first officer, captain

 You could also do a degree in aviation that includes pilot training.
 UCAS has information on degree courses and entry requirements.

 Before you take a pilot training course, you'll need to pass the Civil Aviation Authority (CAA) Class 1 Medical before you can take a course.
-This means you’ll need to have:

 To get onto a course, you’ll also need: